 When the dragonfly, which is on the federal endangered species list, was discovered, ComEd stopped injecting insecticide into power poles along Illinois Highway 53.
-ComEd is currently working with industry partners and government agencies, including the U.S. Fish and Wildlife Service (USFWS), to develop a habitat conservation plan (HCP) for the dragonfly.
+ComEd has worked with industry partners and government agencies, including the U.S. Fish and Wildlife Service (USFWS), to develop a habitat conservation plan (HCP) for the dragonfly.

 - Bald Eagle (Haliaeetus leucocephalus)

 A pair of bald eagles has nested on the cooling lake at our Clinton nuclear plant.
 The bald eagle is a threatened species in Illinois, so the area around the nesting eagles has been cordoned off by buoys.
 Exelon donated the full cost of the buoys, which were then installed by the Illinois Department of Natural Resources.
 The rest of the lake remains open for fishing and recreation.

 Bald eagles also nest on power line towers at Conowingo Dam on the Susquehanna River.
 The pond created by our hydroelectric generating station—which straddles the border between Maryland and Pennsylvania —and the adjacent 9,000 acres of uplands provide ideal habitat for the birds, which are listed as threatened in both states.